-- a.
+a.
 There are many players in the retail market-with different promotional schemes and facilities.
-In the face of so many options, the choice of appropriate retail stores becomes an important topic for the customers. - b.
-With the buying of a product, the customers also want to satisfy their unstated needs.
-Once the customers are satisfied with the unstated needs in the retail malls, then there is the possibility of revisit. - c.
-Prior to opening of organized retail in the vicinity of unorganized retailers customers were used to buy their stuff from kirana only but due to liberalization, privatization and globalization there are multiple options in the hand of customers to satisfy their wants and needs. - d.
+In the face of so many options, the choice of appropriate retail stores becomes an important topic for the customers.

+b.
+With the buying of a product, the customers also want to satisfy their unstated needs (delight factor).
+Thus prefer to visit organised retail which affect the sale of un-organised retail stores.

+c.
+Although ease of buying and personalized service are supposed to be the main characteristics of kirana stores.
+Consumers who visit very often feel that these factors do not fulfill their expectation that's why they gave these factors low rank.

+d.
 Customers are shifting their shopping pattern from unorganized retail to organized retail due to various factors such as due to economical improvement and increased disposable income, payment option (Credit Card), cleanliness, variety and fun during shopping at organized retail.